awsdocs/amazon-inspector-user-guide/doc_source/inspector_verify-sig-agent-download-linux.md

      -----END PGP PUBLIC KEY BLOCK-----
      ```

-1. At a command prompt in the directory where you saved **inspector\.key**, use the following command to import the Amazon Inspector public key into your keyring:
+1. At a command prompt in the directory where you saved **inspector\.gpg**, use the following command to import the Amazon Inspector public key into your keyring:

    ```
-   gpg --import inspector.key
+   gpg --import inspector.gpg
    ```

    The command returns results that are similar to the following: